kkmanuu/kkmanuu/README.md

 👯 I’m looking to collaborate on Open Source Projects

-🤝 I’m looking for help with Full stack  Web Developers.
+🤝  I’m seeking new work opportunities as a Full Stack Web Developer and looking to get involved in Open Source Projects.

 💬 Ask me about HTML, Javascript, CSS, React, Ruby on Rails and Redux.